mongodb/docs/source/includes/fact-directory-per-db-requires-migration.rst

-If you have an existing :program:`mongod` instance and :setting:`dbpath`, and you want to enable
+If you have an existing :binary:`~bin.mongod` instance and :setting:`dbpath`, and you want to enable
 |directoryperdb-option-name|, you **must** migrate your existing
 databases to directories before setting |directoryperdb-option-name|